barret-anspach/minim/ROADMAP.md

 ## Towards a POC
 - [X] Multi-staff system reflow
+- [ ] Refactor to "part-first" layout strategy rather than "measure-first" (as should really be the case, and as is the case for MNX)
+- [ ] Create (handwritten) examples of polymeter, so you know how to handle insertion points for non-proportional events (tim/key/cle/etc)
 - [ ] Polymeter supported (multiple concurrent time signatures)
 - [ ] Multiple concurrent tempi supported